 The narrative provides an opportunity to highlight your unique combination of accomplishments, including those that do not have another home in the CV (e.g., accomplishments in administrative leadership, submitted manuscripts).
 Tell a cohesive story and give perspective on the importance of your field-specific activities.
-See “Crafting Your CV Narrative” by former OCC Director Theodore A. Stern, MD, for more specific directions.
+See “Composing a CV Narrative” for more specific directions.

 How do I proceed to get my HMS CV in shape?

 - Upload your CV to the Easy CV website (see above for more information on this site)

 - Request a consultation with Dr. Anne Levy, Mass General CFD Senior Program Manager, to get advice on your specific questions and on the CV Narrative

 - The CFD also highly recommends taking advantage of HMS Office of Faculty Affairs (OFA) one-on-one CV review consultations, which are designed to address both high- and low-level concerns regarding career advancement.
 In addition to providing specific feedback regarding your CV, the specialist will evaluate your promotion readiness, provide guidance and feedback regarding how to plan and work toward promotion, and offer advice about local faculty development resources.
 To request a consultation, email OFA_promotions@hms.harvard.edu

 For further information on the CV, including the HMS CV template, the full CV instructions guide and an excellent Zoom presentation Crafting Your Faculty of Medicine CV, visit HMS Faculty of Medicine CV Guidelines website.